 - the default language has not been set

 We use an external e-newsletter provider to manage our e-newsletter delivery.
 The Shaw Trust has identified the following accessibility issues:

 - the e-newsletter selection has unlabelled form fields

 In all cases we are working with suppliers to resolve the issues.

 What we’re doing to improve accessibility

-We are working to resolve all accessibility issues which are within our control by 31st March and will be working with our accessibility partner to assess the site with users shortly.
+We are working to resolve all accessibility issues which are within our control and will be working with our accessibility partner to assess the site with users shortly.

 We are working with suppliers to resolve any identified accessibility issues where we do not have direct control over their product.